fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/sandbox-simulation.md

 # Sandbox Simulation

-In the ONDC gateway, orders are processed by the SellerApp, which performs both KYC verification and Bank Account Validation (BAV) during new folio creation.
+In the `cybrillapoa` gateway, orders are processed by the SellerApp, which performs both KYC verification and Bank Account Validation (BAV) during new folio creation.

 To ensure an order is successfully simulated in the sandbox environment:
 1. Use a PAN that is simulated to be KYC verified.